Michael Eriksson

 Language is not understood uniformly

 As mentioned above, there is also the sub-issue of whether a good match in meaning will be understood by the readers.
-A specific example is “m.m.” : This is short for the Latin expression “mutatis mutandis”, roughly “when that which should be changed has been changed”—and an handy way of saying “Replace A with B, bearing in mind the natural differences between A and B.”.
-Unfortunately, while a valid expression in English, it is also an expression that most people will not understand.
-Notably, even the much more common “Latin” abbreviations “i.e.”, “e.g.”, and “cf.” often cause problems for non-native speakers and native speakers without a tertiary education—while people new to the Internet might have problems with expressions like “POV” or “OTOH”.
+A specific example is “m.m.”: This is short for the Latin expression “mutatis mutandis”, roughly “when that which should be changed has been changed”—and a handy way of saying “Replace A with B, bearing in mind the natural differences between A and B.”.
+Unfortunately, while a valid expression in English, it is also an expression that most will not understand.
+Notably, even the much more common “Latin” abbreviations “i.e.”, “e.g.”, and “cf.” often cause problems for non-native speakers and native speakers without a tertiary education—while those new to the Internet might have problems with expressions like “POV” or “OTOH”.

 Then we have the sub-issue of whether the reader and writer actually mean the same thing by an expression that they both know.
 Words relating to ideology or religion like “conservative”, “liberal”, “feminist”, “communist”, “christian”, ... can vary considerably both in literal meaning and connotation when looking at different countries (even country-internal circles), eras, and contexts.
 Combine them with other words and the difference can be gigantic (consider e.g. “good communist”, which could imply anything from a dedicated follower of Leninism to a corpse.)
-Even the more everyday and neutral words often have large differences in interpretation.
+Even more everyday and neutral words often have large differences in interpretation.

 Language is poor at communicating emotions

-The single problem I have heard mentioned most often by others is expressing emotions and nuances from spoken language or body language in writing: Intonation, facial expression, hand gestures, ..., are all missing.
+The single problem that I have heard mentioned most often by others is expressing emotions and nuances from spoken language or body language in writing: Intonation, facial expression, hand gestures, ..., are all missing.
 This is not something that I personally have ever been very bothered by; possibly because I am more information oriented, possibly because my relatively large experience with writing indirectly colors how I naturally tend to express myself.
-(A phenomenon that is easy to observe in people used to programming in one language and switching to another, e.g. Smalltalk to Java; and, to a lesser degree, people using a natural language which is not their main language.)
+(A phenomenon that is easy to observe in those used to programming in one language and switching to another, e.g. Smalltalk to Java; and, to a lesser degree, those using a natural language that is not their main language.)
 Nevertheless, the issue is worthy of mention in this context.

 Solutions?

 A solution to some problems could be replacing traditional natural languages with an artificial construct.
 Notably, statements in programming languages typically have a unique meaning and are much better suited to express thoughts—alas, only in a very limited area.
-The AI concept “semantic network”w provides a good way of writing thoughts down in an at least two-dimensional manner (which allows a greater, if imperfect, focus on the interconnections)—and after some minor training it is possible to read such networks just as easily as normal text.
-Unfortunately, any attempt at developing a new mode of writing would fail on lacking acceptance; in particular, because it would likely not be compatible to spoken language, and only a very small minority of the population have the same needs and wishes as I do in this regard.
+The AI concept “semantic network”w provides a good way of writing thoughts down in an at least two-dimensional manner (which allows a greater, if imperfect, focus on the interconnections)—and, after some minor training, it is possible to read such networks just as easily as normal text.
+Unfortunately, any attempt at developing a new mode of writing would fail on lacking acceptance; in particular, because it would likely not be compatible with spoken language, and only a very small minority of the population have the same needs and wishes as I do in this regard.
 (It is also notable that comparatively unambitious and uncontroversial new languages, e.g. Volapuk and Esperanto, have had only minor success.)